The Oak Gates Provided by Jack Fuller, Entrance to the Gatehouse

-Lord George Nathaniel Curzon purchased the Castle from Ashcombe's son Henry Cubitt,the second Lord Ashcombe, (1867-1947) in 1916 and undertook the research and restoration of Bodiam Castle that visitors enjoy today.
-The Castle was bequeathed to the National Trust by Lord Curzon who died in 1925.
+Lord George Nathaniel Curzon purchased the Castle from Ashcombe's son Henry Cubitt, the second Lord Ashcombe, (1867-1947) in 1916 and undertook the restoration of Bodiam Castle that visitors enjoy today.
+The Castle was bequeathed to The National Trust by Lord Curzon when he died in 1925.

 Located near Robertsbridge, East Sussex, Bodiam is arguably the most photographed castle in the United Kingdom.
 Its wide, reflective moat and symmetrical construction give it an imposing presence on the landscape.